 A collaborative and effective action of a group that improves efficiency

 Being united or working as one to achieve a common goal

 A workplace that does not have a single physical location.
-Usually it is connected via a network of workplaces that are connected via internet or a private network
+Usually, connected via a network of workplaces that are connected via the internet or a private network

 A type of relationship with workmates that includes communication, respect, teamwork, and trust